ravens-engine/core/docs/tutorial/tutorial.md

     this.setChild(LobbyPhase);
   }

-  // `processAction` has been removed
+  // `applyAction` has been removed
 }
 ```

 We did two things:

 * In `initialize`, a line was added to initialize the initial phase of our game, `LobbyPhase`.
-* `processAction` was removed since it's the child phases that will handle the actions.
+* `applyAction` was removed since it's the child phases that will handle the actions.

 #### Implementing LobbyPhase